skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 events.
 It plays and feels the same on both platforms.
 Simple!

-I didn't realize it at the time, but building the SDL version first was critical to my productivity. **Debugging WASM programs is really dang hard!** WASM tooling has yet to catch up with 1995, let alone 2025.
+I didn't realize it at the time, but building the SDL version first was critical to my productivity. **Debugging Wasm programs is really dang hard!** Wasm tooling has yet to catch up with 1995, let alone 2025.
 Source-level debugging is still experimental and impractical.
-Developing applications on the WASM platform.
+Developing applications on the Wasm platform.
 It's about as ergonomic as [developing in MS-DOS][blast].
-Instead, develop on a platform much better suited for it, then *port* your application to WASM after you've [got the issues worked out][fuzz].
-The less WASM-specific code you write, the better, even if it means writing more code overall.
+Instead, develop on a platform much better suited for it, then *port* your application to Wasm after you've [got the issues worked out][fuzz].
+The less Wasm-specific code you write, the better, even if it means writing more code overall.
 Treat it as you would some weird embedded target.